 I think most of us have come to accept that most aspects of life have a peculiar duality to them.
 The good and the bad.
 Sports and beaches are fun, but we accept and understand the inherent risks that come with them.

 By paying close attention to where you decide to swim, you can potentially avoid an outer ear infection.
 Why do I say potentially?
-Well, not all cases of swimmer’s ear are caused by contaminants in the water.
-While it’s true that specific bacteria and fungus can cause an infection there could be other factors.
+Not all cases of swimmer’s ear are caused by contaminants in the water.
+While it’s true that specific bacteria and fungus can cause an infection, there could be other factors.

 As difficult as it may be to believe, being extra militant about keeping a wax-free ear might be harming you.
 I know, it’s gross, but this notion makes sense if you try to understand.
 You see, your earwax is actually a barrier that helps prevent infection.
 We aren’t promoting abandoning this long-standing hygienic practice altogether though.